What is renewability?

 3.1.
 Sustainable extraction

 To keep the extraction site suitable for a continuous supply of material, it is important not to deteriorate it through depletion, disruptive earthworks or substances used in cultivation and extraction.
-There are various agreements by product group for maintaining sustainable extraction.
+Various agreements by product group are in place for maintaining sustainable extraction.
 (Agrodome, 2022)

 3.2 Biodiversity